 Education and arts were the sectors that saw the most substantial growth in gift recipients from 2022 to 2023.
 Educational institutions have increasingly become a focal point for donors, recognizing the long-term impact of investing in education.
 Similarly, the arts have gained prominence with donors acknowledging the importance of cultural enrichment and creative expression in society.

 While most sectors experienced growth in charitable giving from 2019 to 2023, adjusted for inflation, religion and international affairs were notable exceptions.
 The proportion of donations to religious organizations has decreased significantly, from 63% in 1983 to 24% in 2023.
-This decline reflects broader societal changes including decreasing religious affiliation and shifts in donor priorities.
+This decline reflects broader societal changes, including decreasing religious affiliation and shifts in donor priorities.

 The 2023 report highlights a concerning trend: the decline of the everyday donor.
 While charitable giving remains robust, increasing donations come from wealthy individuals.
 This shift raises questions about the democratization of philanthropy and the potential implications for nonprofit organizations that rely on a broad base of small donors.